 Sadly, the 4th of July is the one day in which more pets go missing than any other day of the year due to fireworks and other dangerous activities.
-One positive thing about the quarantine this year is that many public fireworks shows have been cancelled, which will hopefully keep more pets safe.
+One positive thing about the quarantine this year is that many public fireworks shows have been canceled, hopefully keeping more pets safe.
 But for those that won't be, I've compiled a list of ways you can prevent your pet from getting lost forever.

 1. Make sure your pet's information and your contact information is up to date on the collar, ID tag, and with the microchip company.

 3. Don't have a microchip?
-Go get one!
+Get one!
 Many local shelters are providing free or reduced microchips before the 4th.

 5. If you have a dog, tire him out before the festivities.
 Go for a run or have him place some ball to get him relaxed and low-key.